 Quick Short-Term Disability FAQ

-In Ontario, short-term disability benefits are normally available if you are unable to complete the substantial duties of your own employment.
+In Ontario, short-term disability benefits are normally available if you cannot complete the substantial duties of your employment.

 It depends on your disability policy, but typically in most cases, short-term disability lasts for 120 days.